MkZb/stream-overlay-events/README.md

+# DESCRIPTION IS OUT OF DATE

+This project evolved into entire container for a modules one of which was an initial idea of the project.
+Down bellow is description of a single module, this README will be updated later.

-# Twitch Sound Streak Bot
+## Twitch Sound Streak Bot

 This project is a Twitch-connected app/bot that listens to chat messages and triggers specific sounds when keywords streaks are detected.
 It also provides a configuration UI for managing keywords, sounds, thresholds, and playback volume.

-# Installation
+## Installation

 1. Create .env file in the root of the app and add next variables: